Skip to content

 Two years ago I was helping run a Return to Paediatric Training Sim course in the South-West, We didn’t have any time to add in resus but felt that it was an area people worry about.
 With the expert help of Nick of the Torbay VR team, we made a Neonatal Life Support (NLS) and an Advanced Paediatric Life Support (APLS) simulation utilizing 360° video which participants could access at home.
 The learners on the course loved it, though some felt it was stressful or uncomfortable, The sights and sounds of the room meant everything soon felt familiar.
 For others, it inspired them or put them back in the zone.

-When the world became socially distant, it gave us the opportunity to debrief these videos over a video conferencing platform.
+When the world became socially distant, it allowed us to debrief these videos over a video conferencing platform.
 Using 360° videos, the viewer becomes an active observer right in the centre of the action.
 Although they can’t truly interact with the scene, they are still placed in media res.
-This really helps to bring about discussion of non-technical skills, with associated feelings and humanistic considerations, in the debrief.
+This helps to bring about a discussion of non-technical skills, with associated feelings and humanistic considerations, in the debrief.

 If you have content that is created and shared with you to use, it then essentially becomes an accessible and free setup with no need for manikins, faculty, or dealing with the frustrating lack of parking spaces.
 Here’s an example of a 360° sepsis sim we ran and debriefed remotely.